 I found this interesting question asked in an online forum:

 I live in an area heavily populated by Indians and Pakistani residents, and whenever we take our dog out, they all cower away from him.
-A little background information, he’s a 12 week old puppy and weighs about 8 lbs.
+A little background information, he’s a 12-week old puppy and weighs about 8 lbs.
 Is it something about the area that they are from that makes them afraid of dogs?
-I’m not being racist or stereotyping anyone (I mean I’m asian/white), but I’m just really really curious why they run away from a puppy??
+I’m not being racist or stereotyping anyone (I mean I’m Asian), but I’m just really really curious why they run away from a puppy??

 I can imagine the puzzled bewilderment of the person who must have asked this question.